-All the control lines described below can be 110 Ω terminated on-board via internal DIP-switches, please refer to § 3.5.2 for further details
+All the control lines described below can be 110 Ω terminated on-board via internal DIP-switches, please refer to § 3.5.2 for further details high impedance; min. width: 30 ns.

 FCLR: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns.
-Function: FAST CLEAR signal, accepted if sent within the so- called FAST CLEAR window (see Fig. 2.8); it clears the TAC sections of the unit and aborts completely the conversion in progress.
+ECL input signal, active-high;

+Function: FAST CLEAR signal, accepted if sent within the socalled FAST CLEAR window (see Fig. 2.8); it clears the PEAK sections of the unit and aborts completely the conversion in progress.

 RST: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns.
-Function: clears the TAC sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the user's settings (see PROG RESET, § 4.13), may clear the control registers.
+ECL input signal, active-high;

+high impedance; min. width: 30 ns.

+Function: clears the PEAK sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the User's settings (see PROG RESET, impedance.

+§ 4.16), may clear the control registers.

 DRDY: Electrical specifications: diff.
-ECL input/output signal; high impedance.
-Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY- lines of the CONTROL bus and the status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register 1 (see § 4.12)
+ECL input/output signal; high

+Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY-lines of the CONTROL bus.
+The status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register

+1 (see § 4.15)

+COM: (not used).

+GATE: Electrical specifications: diff.
+ECL input signal, active-high;

+high impedance; min. width: 250 ns.

+Function: temporal window, common to all channels, within

+which the peaks are detected.

-- GATE: (not used). - COM: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns Function: Common Start or Common Stop signal. - VETO: Electrical specifications: diff.
-ECL input signal, active-high; high impedance.
+VETO: Electrical specifications: diff.
+ECL input signal, active-high;

+high impedance.

-Function: inhibits the conversion of the detected signals.
+Function: inhibits the conversion of the detected peaks.